DuendeInexistente/Cirque/ShortStories/aurora.md

 She willed her flesh to mend while searching a small tub, and by the time she walked down the ladder from her porch to the water to fill it, there weren't any signs that she'd been hurt.
 After this she decided to just spend a moment outside, sitting with her rump on the tub until her loins had quietened down, and summoned the most basic of things in life.
 A cigarette.

 That's about when the aurora appeared on the night sky, bright pink, right over Landly.
 She looked at it for a while, and in the dark lit only by her stick, her shape seemed to warp and twist.
+Old, creaking gears in her head spun madly before she was able to remember the significance of such lights.

- "What is this now?"
+ "What is this now, gods?"
 She asked to no one in particular, "What are you playing at?"

-Maybe someone answered.
+Someone may have answered.
 She smoked the night away.

 ------------------